featherministries/World-English-Bible/README.md

 Designed to Work With Windows/Mac desktop

+(Extract all files here to get all chapters.zip)

 Build with electron,node js,Git desktop

 For installing Right click and open git bash in this folder.